whensman/brewdog-map/README.md

-# brewdog-map2
+# brewdog-map
-map of brewdog locations Version 2
+map of brewdog locations